carpentries-incubator/reproducible-ml-workflows/episodes/htc-systems.md

 ### Write the HTCondor execution script

-Let's first start to write the execution script `mnist_gpu_docker.sh`, as we can think about how that relates to our code.
+Let's first start to write the execution script `mnist_gpu_apptainer.sh`, as we can think about how that relates to our code.

-* We'll be running in the `gpu` environment that we defined with Pixi and built into our Docker container image.
+* We'll be running in the `gpu` environment that we defined with Pixi and built into our Apptainer container image.
 * For security reasons the HTCondor worker nodes don't have full connection to all of the internet.
 So we'll need to transfer out input data and source code rather than download it on demand.
-* We'll need to activate the environment using the `/app/entrypoint.sh` script we built into the Docker container image.
+* We'll need to activate the environment using the `/app/entrypoint.sh` script we built into the Apptainer container image.

 ```bash
 #!/bin/bash